vucoderepo/fixed-width/README.md

      docker run fixed-width<br>
    Output of the docker run command contains input records, generated fixed width records and generated csv records<br>

+### Assumptions:
+- Input records will be provided according to spec.json file
+- Input record will be provided as a list of values for all the fields of a record
+- Develop code according to spec.json file, so didn't provide a parameter to accept different specification configuration file
+- Performance of code can be improved at later stage

+### Test cases covered
+- Test Valid input record which is according to spec.json file
+- Test invalid input record which is not according to spec.json file
+- Test empty record